tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 The terms hybrid signature scheme and hybrid signature are used as defined in {{!HYBRID-SPECTRUMS=I-D.ietf-pquip-hybrid-signature-spectrums}}.

+The term hybrid certificates is used herein to refer to either composite or dual certificate models.

 Relying Party:  An endpoint which validates the certificate of a remote peer.
 With classic HTTPS authentication, this is the HTTPS client.
 With mutual TLS authentication, this is both TLS endpoints.

 Authenticated Party: An endpoint which provides its certificate for a remote peer to validate.
 With classic HTTPS authentication, this is the HTTPS server.
 With mutual TLS authentication, this is both TLS endpoints.

 # Motivation for PQC Signatures